Hospitals, medical staff targeted in wars, ICRC says

 Under the Geneva Conventions, the wounded and sick, whether civilians or combatants, must receive prompt medical treatment.

-Yet many armies and rebels flout humanitarian law, according to the ICRC, which has launched an awareness campaign.
+Yet many armies and rebels flout humanitarian law, according to the ICRC, which is launching a four-year awareness campaign.

-"In conflicts all over the world, combatants overlook their responsibility to care for civilians caught in the crossfire," it said, noting that relatives and neighbours bring most civilian casualties to hospital.
+"In conflicts all over the world, combatants overlook their responsibility to care for civilians caught in the crossfire.
+Invariably, it is relatives and neighbours who bring civilian casualties to hospital," it said.

-The ICRC plans to help train soldiers to speed inspections of ambulances at checkpoints.
-"It should take maybe 5 minutes to inspect an ambulance, not 5 hours.
-And you don't have to put dogs in the ambulances to run all over the patients, as we've seen, to check for explosives," Coupland said.

-Hospitals have been used to store weapons or launch attacks, including in the Palestinian territories, the report said.
+Hospitals have been used to store weapons or launch attacks, contravening the principle that they should be neutral and provide care to all patients, the report said.

 Afghanistan, Iraq, Sri Lanka and Somalia have suffered some of the worst attacks against medical centres and staff, it said.